-- Use a suitable tool to pull off the fan (puller). - Locate the arms of the pulling tool in the breakout openings and slightly tension the pressure screw of the tool. - For fans with snapping mechanisms, simultaneously release the two snap-in lugs of the fan from the annular shaft groove.
+- Locate the arms of the pulling tool in the breakout openings and slightly tension the pressure screw of the tool. - For fans with snapping mechanisms, simultaneously release the two snap-in lugs of the fan from the annular shaft groove.
 Keep the snap-in lugs in this position. - Uniformly withdraw the fan from the shaft by turning the pressure screw of the pulling tool. - Do not apply any hammer blows to avoid damaging the rotor shaft, the fan and the bearings. - Order the appropriate new parts if damaged.

-9.3.6.1 Metal fan disassembly
+9.3.3.1 Metal fan disassembly